neetumurmu/machine-learning-udacity/README.md

 # machine-learning-udacity

-This repository contains all the projects I worked on as part Udacity Machine Learning Engineer Nanodegree Program.
+This repository contains all the projects I worked on as a part of "Udacity Machine Learning Engineer Nanodegree Program".

 List of Projects:
 1. Sentiment analysis model deployment on Sagemaker